Allen House Ghosts

 Not long after her death, Joe decided to move the family to a different location.
 However, Ladell was left in the house, and when the building was turned into cheaper apartments, tenants started to see LaDell for themselves.

-A doctor who lived in the house thought that the ghost stories were far from real.
-However, when pictures he took of the building were developed, he could clearly see LaDell in a mirror in one of the photos.
+A doctor who lived in the house thought that the ghost stories were far from genuine.
+However, when pictures he took of the building were developed, he could see LaDell in a mirror in one of the photos.

-Other people who lived in the house have heard crying; footsteps in the upstairs floors, and crying from empty rooms.
-The police have even been called to the house numerous times for fear of intruders but when they checked the house there was no one else there.
+Other people who lived in the house have heard crying, footsteps on the upstairs floors, and crying from empty rooms.
+The police have even been called to the home numerous times for fear of intruders, but there was no one else there when they checked the house.

 Allen House History

 The Allen House was built in 1906 by renowned architect Sylvester Hotchkiss and builder Josiah Barkley White.
 It was built for Joe Allen and his family.

 It is more of a mansion than a house, occupying 8,000 square feet with a full attic and three stories.

 A combination of Queen Anne, Gothic, and Neo-classical styles is undoubtedly one of the most beautiful houses in the state.

 Carol Wilson, an author who lived in the Allen House for quite some time, has created a novel describing her experiences.